 Last but not least, you can also check up on all of your Pinterest analytics in one place.
 While Fanbooster will also show you Pinterest analytics, Tailwind is very straightforward and provides a lot more detail.

 Asana is one of the best project management tools for social media managers to use internally.
-While you can use it as a client-facing tool, I find it perfect to use to stay on top of my own personal tasks within my business.
+Although you can use it as a client-facing tool, I use it to stay on top of my own personal tasks within my business.

 Essentially, Asana allows you to create tasks, boards, calendars, and even assign different tasks to different projects you’re working on.